999-juiceWRLD/remotesense/Introduction.md

 ![topo-2](/images/abstract-topographic-map.jpg)

 Topography is a field of geoscience and planetary science and is concerned with local detail in general, including not only relief, but also natural, artificial, and cultural features such as roads, land boundaries, and buildings.
-In the United States, topography often means specifically relief, even though the USGS topographic maps record not just elevation contours, but also roads, populated places, structures, land boundaries, and so on (This also counts for DMI, using several softwares like Vr One & Microstation).
+In the United States, topography often means specifically relief, even though the USGS topographic maps record not just elevation contours, but also roads, populated places, structures, land boundaries, and so on (This also counts for the company, using several softwares like Vr One & Microstation).

 <!-- company image (belki ldl126) -->